 Where to park your boat?
 Guest harbours in Raseborg

 After a pleasant sail Ekenäs offers boatpeople an excellent mooring in the town centre, protected from winds.
+The guest moorings of the North Harbour offer all the services you need.

 The island, where the compasses are spinning around without showing any actual direction, is the ideal destination for all interested in the Finnish archipelago and its fascinating history.